TTFH/Voxel-Render/README.md

 WASD, Space & Ctrl to move the camera
 Hold Shift to move the camera faster
-Mouse click + drag to look around
+Hold Right Mouse Button and drag to look around
 Arrow keys, Q & E to move the light
 P to print the camera and light positions
 F10 save screenshot